shwethajgowda25/CAPSTONE-EmployeePerformancePrediction-Project/README.md

 # **Key Findings**:
 **The data shows a clear trend**:
 Employees with higher performance ratings have, on average, more total work experience, longer tenure at the company, and received higher salary increases.
 The EmpHourlyRate remains relatively consistent across all groups, suggesting it is not a strong indicator of performance.

+# **Business Implications & Next Steps**
+The insights from this baseline model are valuable for making data-driven decisions:
+**Reward and Recognition**: The top features confirm that financial incentives and a supportive work environment are crucial for driving and maintaining high performance.
+The company should ensure these are key components of their employee management strategy.
+**Career Development**: The importance of **YearsSinceLastPromotion** and **YearsInCurrentRole** suggests that establishing clear career paths and providing opportunities for advancement can directly improve employee performance.
+**Proactive Management**: The model can be used to identify employees who may be at risk of underperforming.
+By analyzing their attributes and comparing them to the top features, managers can intervene early with targeted support.

+# **Next Steps for the Project:**
+**Hyperparameter Tuning**: Refine the Random Forest model by tuning its hyperparameters (n_estimators, max_depth, etc.) to improve its performance.
+**Feature Engineering**: Create new features from existing data that might better capture the relationships with performance (e.g., a ratio of salary hike to years of experience).
+**Alternative Models**: Test other machine learning models like Gradient Boosting or SVM classifier to see if they can achieve better performance.